riannasamson/Swenson-Garden/README.md

 # Swenson-Garden
-This repository is for my web map project of the Swenson Community Garden in Benicia, California.
+This repository is for my GEOG C183 web map project of the Swenson Community Garden in Benicia, California.